 The landscape of modern dating has changed drastically in the last decade.
 Apps once used for casual hookups are now sending more and more people down the aisle.
 According to eharmony, 20% of current committed relationships began online.

-Keep reading for profile examples from Tinder and Bumble, two popular dating apps, to see how you can create a fun, unique profile:
+Keep reading for profile examples for Tinder bios, Bumble bios, and Hinge profiles, and advice for how to make your profile stand out, to see how you can create a fun, unique profile:

 Tinder bio: Good examples for females